the-turing-way/the-turing-way/book/website/collaborating_github/reviewing-contributions.md

 ## Merging changes
 Pull requests created by contributors can be easily merged by maintainers after the review.
 There are different ways of merging a PR:
 - Merge pull request- Merges all commits to base branch.
-This keeps all commits made separated.
+This keeps all commits made in the PR as separate and merges them as they are, through a single merge commit to the base branch.
-- Squash and merge- Squashes all commits into one and then merges the pull request.
+- Squash and merge- Squashes all commits created in the PR into one and merges them as a single commit, with the help of a merge commit to the base branch.
 - Rebase and merge- Rebases all commits individually to base branch before merging.
 In the prompt message, the maintainer can provide a merge message along with comments(if any) and then press the “confirm merge” button.